DataIntellectTech/TorQ-Finance-Starter-Pack/docs/architecture.md

 for a given partition.
 This function calls the .pnl.staticcalc[tradetab;quotetab] function on tables retrieved from the HDB.

+###Data Quality Engine (DQE)

+The DQE is set to run in the background every 24 hours.
+It performs a number of tests to ascertain the quality of last days on-disk table data.
+1)Equal Column Counts - For a given table, each column contains the same number
+                       of list elements
+2) Parted Attributes - The parted attribute has been applied to the sym column of each table
+3) Parted Attribute - An enumeration file exists at the top level of the hdb directory
+4) Column Names - The colmn names of the on-disk table data are consistent with those in the schema file
+5) Table Number - Number of on disk tables is consistent with the number of table schemas defined in the schema file
+6) Column Types - The column types of the on-disk tables are consistent with the column types defined in the schema file

+If any of the above checks fail, an email is sent to the user containing details of which tables have failed which tests on which date.

 What Advantages Does This Give Me?
 ----------------------------------